Adal-Glez/vehicle_detection/README.md

 Objective: Create a computer vision solution to detect vehicles in a video.

-The project has the following major steps:
+The project includes the following techniques:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
+* Histogram of Oriented Gradients (HOG)
+* Feature extraction
+* Linear SVM classifier
-* Apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Color transformations and append binned color features, as well as histograms of color
-* Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
+* Sliding-window technique and trained classifier to search for vehicles in images
+* Video stream pipeline
-* Run a pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
+* Heat map of recurring detections frame by frame to reject outliers and follow detected vehicles
-* Estimate a bounding box for vehicles detected.
+* Estimate a bounding box for vehicles detected

 [//]: # (Image References)
 [image1]: ./output_images/vehicle_nonvehicle.png